 As such, it stands as both an academic and artistic pursuit and incorporates aspects specific to both fields of inquiry.
 There are two main approaches to video art: firstly, that which uses the two-dimensional visual nature of video in combination with audio (or sometimes without) as a means to produce work more akin to painting or sculpture than cinema;

 Secondly, that which uses the linear nature of video recorded onto tape (or hard drive) in combination with sound (or without) as a means to produce work more akin to film than painting or sculpture.”

 “Thanks for including me in your post.
 Much appreciated!” -Nigel Morrell.

 A work of art that includes a script and is shot on video tape?
-It might sound strange, but in the online age, it’s a new way to present art.
+It might sound strange, but in the digital age, it’s a new way to present art.

 “Museums have focused on traditional media — painting, sculpture and photography,” said David Galloway, chief curator at LACMA.
 “Now we are moving into other forms that are not quite as easily defined as art.”

-Tate Modern in London opened its first dedicated space for video.
+Tate Modern in London also opened its first dedicated space for video.

-And this is where we find our first difference between the modern age and traditional approaches to art: when you look at an ad for a new car or perfume or something like that, you have no idea whatsoever about what that thing is going to look like, because all you see is one image — an image with some text on it.
-Now if someone were to give you an object and say “we’re.
+This is where we find our first difference between the modern age and traditional approaches to art: when you look at an ad for a new car or perfume for example, you have no idea, whatsoever, about what it will look like, because all you see is an image — an image with text on it.

 Video is a powerful and growing medium for artists.
 It allows the artist to express their ideas and reach out to their audience in a new and exciting way.